Acting Games | Drama Exercises and Games for Kids and Adults

 Difficulty: Medium

-Age Range: late primary/high school
+Age Range: 8+

-Learning Outcomes: Concentration, movement, vocal projection
+Learning Outcomes: Concentration, movement, vocal projection.

-3. Continue until only two students remain standing.
+3. Continue until only two remain standing.
 They go into the centre of the room, back to back, and walk away from each other.

 5. Your winner is the new sheriff.

-Tip: It’s worth mentioning to your students that “Bang!” is a game of concentration far more than one of being quick.
+Tip: It’s worth mentioning to younger students that “Bang!” is a game of concentration far more than one of being quick.
 More students will get themselves out not listening or reacting than they will actually being slow.

 Improvisation Games

-“Thank You”
+“Thank You!”

 Difficulty: Easy